helenkirk/ARCADE/docs/source/ALMA_Desktop/typical_reduction.rst

 .. _typical_reduction:

-Example: Reduce and Image Data
+Example: reduce and image data
 =============================================

 This tutorial walks through an example of reducing and imaging